 The Admissions Process

-The school is currently enrolling for the 2018-2019 school year, which starts on 23 August.
+The school is currently enrolling for the 2018-2019 school year.
 Applicants need to have:

 - age-appropriate fluency in their Mother Tongue and a level of English that allows them to participate in The Grange’s learning environments;